fleetwoodmac/PokemonTeamBuilder/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/fleetwoodmac/PokemonTeamBuilder/issues).
+Contributions, issues and feature requests are welcome!
+Please also feel free to fork and start developing on it more on your own!<br />Feel free to check [issues page](https://github.com/fleetwoodmac/PokemonTeamBuilder/issues).

 ## Show your support

-Please feel free to fork this and start developing it more if you want--it's pretty barebones and sorta buggy in its current state.
+As mentioned, please feel free to fork this and start developing it more if you want--it's pretty barebones and sorta buggy in its current state.
 Give it a ⭐️ if you thought it was cool!

 ## Acknowledgements
 - Streamlit's [documentation](https://docs.streamlit.io/)